 Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation by Lynne Truss

 Another grammar guide.
-But it’s hilarious, as well as informational.
+But it’s funny, as well as informational.

 Save the Cat: The Last Book on Screenwriting You’ll Ever Need by Blake Snyder